Babita Kumari: 2013 Asian Wrestling Championships

 At the 2013 Asian Wrestling Championships tournament in New Delhi, India, Babita won the bronze medal in the women's freestyle 55 kg category along with Han Kum-ok of North Korea.

+Prime Career (2014 - 2018)

-2014 Commonwealth Games
+2014 Commonwealth Games (Gold Medal)

 In the women's freestyle 55 kg category at the 2014 Commonwealth Games, Babita's first opponent in the quarter-finals was Kathryn Marsh of Scotland whom she beat 9–2, 4–0 (classification points 4:1).
 Her opponent in the semi-finals was Louisa Porogovska of England whom she beat 2–0 (classification points 5:0) – victory by fall (wrestling terminology).
 In the gold medal bout, she was up against Brittanee Laverdure of Canada whom she beat 5–0, 4–2 (classification points 3:1) to win the gold medal.

 2014 Asian Games

 Babita was not able to repeat her Commonwealth Games feat at the 2014 Asian Games in Incheon, South Korea.
 In the Round of 16 of the women's freestyle 55 kg category, she faced Srey Mao Dorn of Mongolia whom she beat 5:0.
 In the quarter-finals, she faced Aiym Abdildina of Kazakhstan whom she beat 3:1.
 She lost 0:4 to Olympic champion Saori Yoshida of Japan in the semi-finals.
 She was able to contest for the bronze medal but lost 1:3 to her opponent Xuechun Zhong of China.